-(a) Enron covenants and agrees that, during the term of this Agreement: (a) it will conduct its business, operate its Platforms and Interfaces, and perform its obligations under this Agreement in compliance with all applicable laws, rules and regulations; (b) it will immediately notify Sponsor of any Bankruptcy Event, Technology Failure, or Claim; (c) it will refrain from disparaging, either in writing or otherwise, the Sponsor or the Sponsor Platform; and (d) it will maintain an accurate record of all Participant activity on the Sponsor Platform with respect to transactions governed by this Agreement and will provide to the Sponsor all information regarding such transactions as Sponsor shall reasonably request in connection with Sponsor's monitoring and ensuring performance of its obligations under this Agreement or resolution of disputes in connection with or arising under this Agreement.
+(a) Enron covenants and agrees that, during the term of this Agreement: (a) it will conduct its business, operate its Platforms and Interfaces, and perform its obligations under this Agreement in compliance with all applicable laws, rules and regulations; (b) it will immediately notify Sponsor of any Bankruptcy Event, Technology Failure, or Claim; (c) it will refrain from making any disclosures of information not publicly available regarding Sponsor, the Designated Platform, this Agreement, or the transactions or contractual relationship contemplated hereby, without Sponsor’s prior consent (which consent shall not be unreasonably withheld); (d) it will refrain from disparaging, either in writing or otherwise, the Sponsor or the Designated Platform, their respective affiliates or their respective officers, directors, employees or agents; and (e) it will maintain an accurate record of all Participant activity on the Designated Platform with respect to transactions governed by this Agreement and will provide to the Sponsor all information regarding such transactions as Sponsor shall reasonably request in connection with Sponsor's monitoring and ensuring performance of its obligations under this Agreement or resolution of disputes in connection with or arising under this Agreement.

-(b) Sponsor covenants and agrees that, during the term of this Agreement: (a) it will conduct its business, operate its Platforms and Interfaces, and perform its obligations under this Agreement in compliance with all applicable laws, rules and regulations; and (b) it will immediately notify Enron of any Bankruptcy Event, Change of Control, Regulatory Event, Technology Failure, or Claim; (c) it will refrain from making any disclosures regarding or references to Enron, the Enron Platform, this Agreement, or the transactions or contractual relationship contemplated hereby, whether on the Sponsor Platform or otherwise or in writing or otherwise, without Enron's prior consent; (d) it will not disparage or defame Enron, the Enron Platform, their respective affiliates or their respective its officers, directors, employees or agents; and (e) it will maintain an accurate record of all Participant activity on the Enron Platform with respect to transactions governed by this Agreement and will provide to Enron all information regarding such transactions that Enron shall reasonably request in connection with Enron's performance of its obligations under this Agreement or resolution of disputes in connection with or arising under this Agreement.
+(b) Sponsor covenants and agrees that, during the term of this Agreement: (a) it will conduct its business, operate its Platforms and Interfaces, and perform its obligations under this Agreement in compliance with all applicable laws, rules and regulations; and (b) it will immediately notify Enron of any Bankruptcy Event, Change of Control, Regulatory Event, Technology Failure, or Claim; (c) it will refrain from making any disclosures of information not publicly available regarding or references to Enron, the Enron Platform, this Agreement, or the transactions or contractual relationship contemplated hereby, whether on the Designated Platform or otherwise or in writing or otherwise, without Enron's prior consent (which consent shall not be unreasonably withheld); (d) it will not disparage or defame Enron, the Enron Platform, their respective affiliates or their respective its officers, directors, employees or agents; and (e) it will maintain an accurate record of all Participant activity on the Enron Platform with respect to transactions governed by this Agreement and will provide to Enron all information regarding such transactions that Enron shall reasonably request in connection with Enron's performance of its obligations under this Agreement or resolution of disputes in connection with or arising under this Agreement.

-10. Termination Events.
+11. Termination Events.